-- The salvation of Christ, the Good Shepherd and Lamb of God, is universal not in the sense that everyone is saved (since some refuse) but that it is not exclusive to any one people.
+- The salvation of Christ, the Good Shepherd and Lamb of God, is universal, not in the sense that everyone is saved (since some refuse) but in that it is not exclusive to any one people.
 It can include any human being, for the crowd John sees is made up of persons of “every nation, race, people, and tongue.”

 - They wear “white robes” and hold “palm branches,” symbols of their redemption from sin and death.